formester/formester-site/content/blog/how-to-collect-payments-using-online-web-forms.md

 You may also upload any images as required.

-OR
+**OR**

-Simply, click on the Templates button to select a pre-designed, customizable form to simply tweak and personalize it as per your specific requirements.
+Simply, click on the Templates button to select a pre-designed, customizable form and simply tweak and personalize it as per your specific requirements.

 ### Step 3: Adding the Payment Field